Flat bands and band touching from real-space topology in hyperbolic lattices: Heptagon-dice lattice

 \subsubsection{Abelian states}

-As for the heptagon-kagome lattice, the Brillouin zone for Abelian HBT states is 6D.
+As for the heptagon-kagome lattice, the Brillouin zone for Abelian HBT states on the heptagon-dice lattice is 6D.
 Diagonalizing the $80\times 80$ Bloch Hamiltonian $H(\b{k})$, we find 32 flat bands at $E=0$, regardless of the value $V_B$ of the $B$ sublattice potential.
 Those 32 flat bands are found to be separated by an energy gap from the rest of the spectrum.
+To visualize this gap, we show in Fig.~\ref{fig:7dice-DoS}(b,c) the Abelian band structure of the heptagon-dice lattice along selected lines in the 6D Brillouin zone.

 To construct a Bloch basis for the 32 flat bands at generic momentum $\b{k}$, we proceed in analogy with Sec.~\ref{sec:7kagome_abelian} and exploit the symmetry of the Klein quartic.
 We begin with a single star-triplet state $\psi_1(z)$ with support on 12 sites entirely contained within one Klein cell, e.g., the CLS illustrated on Fig.~\ref{fig:7dice_CLS}.
 We wish to construct the remaining 55 star-triplet states that obey $\b{k}$-dependent TBC on the Klein cell.
 Once all 56 Bloch wave functions are thus constructed, we can check how many are linearly independent.